rust-lang/mdBook/CONTRIBUTING.md

 First of all, don't hesitate to ask questions!
 Use the [issue tracker](https://github.com/rust-lang/mdBook/issues), no question is too simple.
-If we don't respond in a couple of days, ping us @Michael-F-Bryan, @budziq, @steveklabnik, @frewsxcv it might just be that we forgot. :wink:

 ### Issues to work on